 If from a herd with Johne’s, they have a clear Johne’s blood test

 They are not from a Theileria infected farm

 They are sexually mature - they generally need to be 15 months or older

 They are easy calving.
 Look for bulls with low birthweight and high calving ease breeding values

 They are not too big for your cows/heifers.
 They need to be less than 100kg heavier than your cows/heifers

 The bulls are 3 years old or less - younger bulls are less likely to injure your cows and are less likely to already have back or penis injuries

 They have sound feet and do not have horns.

 They are in good BCS for the 2-3 months before they will be put in with the herd (when the sperm are being produced that will be ejaculated during mating).
-Rule of thumb: the target BCS at mating for bulls is 4.5 - 5.5
+The target BCS at mating for bulls is 4.5 - 5.5

 They will arrive on farm in time to give the boys time to sort out their pecking order and to get over the truck ride and any injuries from fighting.
-Rule of thumb: picking bulls from the same mob can help reduce the fighting when they arrive on farm
+Picking bulls from the same mob can help reduce the fighting when they arrive on farm